UHDanke/gd_docs/bugs/bugs.md

 - Link Visible
 - UI

-The following triggers which spawn on either true or false only display one target ID, when they should display both true / false:
+The following triggers which spawn on either true or false only display one / no target ID, when they should display both true / false:
 - Item Compare
 - Instant Collision

+# Move Trigger

+## [2.207] Move Trigger Target Dynamic ignores X and Y Only

+Move (Target Mode) options X and Y Only are ignored when using dynamic movement.

+## [2.207] Move Trigger Camera Lock X axis bugs on level replay

+While the checkpoint / practice bug was fixed, restarting after completing a classic level places the camera locked group in the wrong position for that attempt.
+This only happens if the Move trigger is placed left or ontop of the level origin.

+## [2.207] Pausing a Move trigger stops objects with a hitbox based on frames instead of ticks

+Pausing a Move trigger stops the movement of objects, but objects with a hitbox are stopped on the next visual frame instead of the next tick.

+This causes objects with a hitbox (spikes, solid blocks, collision objects) to offset from the position of objects without one (decoration, or using no touch).

+Resuming undoes the offset.

+Stopping does not create an offset, however stopping after pausing makes the offset permanent.

+All other triggers with move functionality (rotate, scale, keyframe, etc) do not share this issue.